Ipswich–Ely line: Proposed developments

 It has long been envisaged that the Ipswich to Cambridge route would become part of the east–west rail scheme but it is unclear whether this will see double track laid throughout and through services from stations in the west of England such as Oxford operating.

 Reopening of Cherry Hinton and Fulbourn stations was proposed by Cambridgeshire County Council in May 2013 as part of an infrastructure plan to deal with projected population growth up to 2050.

+In November 2025, the East West Rail company proposed that a new Cambridge East station be built on the line, to serve the Cambridge Airport site (which has been identified as a location for redevelopment as a new suburb of the city).

 Incidents

-Thurston 1850
+19th Century

 On 4 October 1850 the locomotive due to work the 8:00 am departure from Bury had to be withdrawn from service due to a technical failure.
 The stationmaster at Bury knew an engine would be sent from Ipswich to investigate the situation (this being normal practice in the days before telegraph communication between stations).
-To save time four horses were connected to the two-coach train to pull it along the line to meet the loco coming from Ipswich.
-To enable them to see the relief train at the earliest opportunity Bury Stationmaster Hartwell and a porter William Baldwin climbed on to the roof of the first carriage and they were joined at Thurston by stationmaster James Wolton.
+To save time, four horses were connected to the two-coach train to pull it along the line to meet the locomotive coming from Ipswich.
+To enable them to see the relief train at the earliest opportunity Bury stationmaster Hartwell and a porter William Baldwin climbed on to the roof of the first carriage and they were joined at Thurston by stationmaster James Wolton.
 Just east of Thurston station the horse drawn train met the relief engine and the horses were removed.
 The three men remained sitting on the carriage roof and a little further east the two stationmasters who had been facing Bury were hit by the bridge as the train passed under it.
 Wolton and Hartwell were killed whilst Baldwin survived.

-Fulbourn 1862

-There was a fatal accident involving a goods train one mile from the station.
+There was a fatal accident involving a goods train one mile from Fulbourn Station in 1862.

-Dullingham 1873

-On 29 April 1873 the rear portion of the train ran away and came to a stand beyond Six-Mile Bottom station (the bottom of a gradient) because insufficient brakes had been pinned down by the guard.
-Fortunately there was no loss of life.
+On 29 April 1873 the rear portion of a train ran away and came to a stand beyond Six-Mile Bottom station (the bottom of a gradient) because insufficient brakes had been pinned down by the guard.